 Those are the tricks my mom told me about making mexican rice.
 Of course, they’re just tips and recommendations, please take my advice with a grain of salt

-Let the rice grains to dry completely – My mom used to put the rinsed rice on a plate and put it under the sun, in our patio.
-So, just put your rice in a colander to drain it; then distribute onto a plate to let it dry completely.
+LET GRAINS TO DRY PERFECTLY – My mom used to put the rinsed rice on a plate and place it under the sun, in our patio.
+So, just place your rice in a colander to drain it; then distribute onto a plate and let it dry completely.

-Fry the rice – Frying the rice make it reach this wonderful red/toasted color.
+FRY THE RICE – Frying the rice make it reach this wonderful red/toasted color (hence the name: Arroz rojo).
 Yes, I know that is tempting to add just a bit of oil for a healthy version but, if you want real red mexican rice, you gonna have to fry it in a lot of oil.
 You can discard most of the oil anyway.
 So, lets forget for once about the calories and enjoy a traditional mexican rice as it is.

-Use red tomatoes – If you want to achieve a brilliant red color, you have to use the most ripe tomatoes.
+Use red tomatoes – If you want to achieve a brilliant red color on your arroz rojo, you have to use the most ripe tomatoes.

 Make it fragrant! – Add a bit of fresh cilantro, it really makes the difference.
 But it’s completely optional, if you don’t like the taste don’t use it.

-Use homemade chicken stock – My mom always made arroz rojo (red rice) when she also made caldo de pollo (chicken soup) or caldo de res (beef stew) and she will always use the broth to make red rice.
+Use homemade chicken stock – My mom always made arroz rojo (red rice) when she also cooked caldo de pollo (chicken soup) or caldo de res (beef stew) and she will always use the broth to make this red rice.
 I know, you might want to make this rice for other uses so maybe you don’t have real chicken stock available, is ok, you can do it and use also powdered chicken stock.
 But, try it at least once with real homemade chicken broth and you’ll notice the difference.
-Also, remember you can absolutely convert this recipe to vegan by replacing the chicken broth and using vegetable stock, it will still be delicious!

 Other spices – Some people like to use a little bit of cumin and pepper or also fresh chillies.
 I like to keep my rice as simple as possible, so is up to you if you want to add more spices.